The Detailed Guide

 - Good hearing is necessary for daily activity and should be checked regularly once in a year, not later than once in two.

-9. Address abnormal environmental exposures (your exposome) at a personal level (air pollution, noise pollution, extremes of temperature, digital noise) - daily
+9. Address abnormal environmental exposures (your exposome) and stressors at a personal level (air pollution, noise pollution, extremes of temperature, digital noise, accidents - intended and unintended, management of incidental findings when asymptomatic) - daily, one time

 - Stay at home on highly polluted days if possible.
 Use air purifiers at home to improve the air quality.
 Extreme exercise on days with high AQI outdoors may be avoided, but the data on this is not definite.